Ministries

 julia@sacredheartblfd.org

-Helps to oversee the operation of the parish.
+Assists the priest in overseeing the operation of the parish.
 Develops a visionary plan for the future spirituality of the parish, by addressing what can be done to improve the spiritual and physical needs of our parishioners.
 This is a serious commitment to help Sacred Heart grow physically and spiritually.
+Decisions are reached by consensus.
 The council meets monthly and members often solicit input from parishioners and the various committees in the parish.
 This is a 3 year commitment.

 Contact: